 For up-to-date standardized total returns, including the most recent month-end performance, please click on the Performance tab, above.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-The fund invests mostly in TIPS (almost 91% of assets as of December 31, 2013) to protect against higher actual or expected inflation.
-We diversify the portfolio into other fixed income securities, such as investment-grade corporate bonds and mortgage-backed securities, to earn attractive income, especially when inflation is benign or the cost of inflation protection is expensive.
-As a means of further diversification, we may also allocate to inflation-indexed securities in non-U.S. markets that we feel offer more attractive real yields and inflation dynamics relative to their U.S. counterparts.
+The fund invests mostly in TIPS (91% of assets as of March 31, 2014) to protect against higher actual or expected inflation.
+We diversify the portfolio into other fixed income assets, such as investment-grade corporate and mortgage-backed securities, to earn attractive income, especially when inflation is benign or the cost of inflation protection is expensive.
+We may also allocate to inflation-indexed securities in non-U.S. markets that we feel offer more attractive real yields and inflation dynamics versus their U.S. counterparts.
 During the quarter, allocations to commercial mortgage-backed securities and shorter-dated investment-grade corporate bonds helped relative performance.
 Overweighting longer-term TIPS was also beneficial.
 We are underweighting intermediate-term TIPS, whose real yields are still mostly negative, because we believe they are vulnerable to rising rates in the months ahead.